Heart & Stroke Young Leaders Committee

 Nivitha Jeyakumar

-Nivitha is the Government Relations Lead for Canada at eBay.
+Nivitha is a Senior Consultant at McMillan Vantage.
 In 2020, she was diagnosed with a rare heart condition that prompted a significant reevaluation of her views on age and health.
 Nivitha is looking forward to working with the Young Leaders Committee to help spread awareness, support research, and advocate for individuals of all ages who are impacted by heart-related conditions.

 Laura Mantella